LeoNatan/LNPopupController/README.md

 Finally, set the `customBarViewController` property of the popup bar object to an instance of your `LNPopupCustomBarViewController` subclass.
 This will change the bar style to `LNPopupBarStyle.custom`.

-The included demo projects includes an example custom popup bar scene.
+The included demo project includes an example custom popup bar scene.

 ### Accessibility